htomeload/xhrService/README.md

     ```

 - create(method: string, route: string, params: object)
-    - Alternative function if don't like to be static in kind of method to create request, this function will sent route and params into function up to method, support method is `post` and `get`.
+    - Alternative function for manually set kind of method to create request, this function will sent route and params into function up to method, support method is `post` and `get`.
     ```bash
     xhrservice.create('post', '/api/login', {username: 'test', password: '******'});

     // return: <promise> resolve(data), reject(error)
     ```
+    Note: Function will check all parameter is support by request method, for example, if it found file or blob in parameters but method is `get` then function will be aborted and return promise with empty reject().